redpanda-data/connect/website/docs/components/outputs/kinesis.md

 ### `stream`

-`string` The stream to publish messages to.
+The stream to publish messages to.

+Type: `string`
+Default: `""`

 ### `partition_key`

-`string` A required key for partitioning messages.
+A required key for partitioning messages.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `""`

 ### `hash_key`

-`string` A optional hash key for partitioning messages.
+A optional hash key for partitioning messages.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `""`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`

 ### `batching`

-`object` Allows you to configure a [batching policy](/docs/configuration/batching).
+Allows you to configure a [batching policy](/docs/configuration/batching).

+Type: `object`
+Default: `{"byte_size":0,"condition":{"static":false,"type":"static"},"count":1,"period":"","processors":[]}`

 ```yaml
 # Examples